Robert John "Bob" Gracie - Born November 8, 1910 in North Bay, Ontario – Died August 3, 1963 in Houston, Texas was a Canadian ice Hockey centre.

 Gracie played with the Ontario Hockey Association / OHA West Toronto Nationals for the 1929-30 season, helping the Nationals win the 1930 George Richardson Memorial Trophy as Eastern Canadian junior Hockey champions, and advancing to the 1930 Memorial Cup finals, losing to the Regina Pats in two games.
 Gracie scored 15 goals, 6 assists in 13 playoff games in the Memorial Cup tournament.

-Gracie then played with the Toronto Eaton's and the Toronto Marlboros during his final year of junior Hockey in 1930-31.
-Late in the 1930-31 season, Gracie impressed with four goals during an eight game NHL trial with the Toronto Maple Leafs on February 28, 1931 vs Montreal Canadiens at Maple Leaf Gardens in a 5-5 OT tie.
+Gracie then played with the Toronto Eaton's and the Toronto Marlboros during his final year of junior Hockey in 1930-31, also making his NHL debut with the Toronto Maple Leafs on February 28, 1931 vs Montreal Canadiens at Maple Leaf Gardens in a 5-5 OT tie.

 Gracie played 1 more season in Toronto before they traded him to the Ottawa Senators with $10,000 for Hec Kilrea, October 4, 1933.
 He was then traded again to the Boston Bruins by Ottawa for Percy Galbraith, Bud Cook and Ted Saunders, October 4, 1933.
 Gracie played only 24 games in Boston, when they traded to the New York Americans with Art Chapman for Lloyd Gross and George Patterson, January 11, 1934.
 Gracie finished the season in New York, and played 14 games for the Americans to start the next season, when they traded him to the Montreal Maroons for cash, December 25, 1934.